IIIF/api/source/api/search/2.0/index.md

 The simplest addition to the hit object is to add text that appears before and after the matching text in the annotation.
 This allows the client to construct a snippet where the matching text is provided in the context of surrounding content, rather than simply by itself.
 This is most useful when the service has word-level boundaries of the text on the canvas, such as are available when Optical Character Recognition (OCR) has been used to generate the text positions.

 This is done by adding an entry to the `annotations` list with a `motivation` of "contextualizing", and a TextQuoteSelector with `prefix` and `suffix` of the text immediately before and after the matching content in the annotation.
+The matching content is conveyed in the `exact` property.
 The selector has the URI of the annotation it refers to in the `source` property, to be matched against the `id` property of the annotations in `items`.

 For example, in a search for the query term "bird" in our example sentence, when the server has full word level coordinates: